USF-Computer-Networking/lanchat-XiananLi/README.md

 # lanchat-XiananLi

+This program contains two python files: lanchat.py and server.py.
+The server can be set up on any computer to be a server node, and using that computer's private IP address as the server IP address.
+The specific function and usage are indicate in the beginning of each file.

  - discovers other computers on the same LAN
     - provides a user friendly display of information about each discovered peer